dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 	Certificate and match Private Key.
 	4. The Passphrase (entered twice).
      <img src="images/doc_new_ca2_dialog.png" alt="New CA Existing Dialog" width="100%" class="center w3-card-4" />
-3. Click OK to create the Certificate Authority instance.
+3. Click Create to create the Certificate Authority instance.
 It may prompt for the passphrase to access the PKCS#12 or private key to complete the operation.

 <img src="images/doc_ca2.png" alt="CA2" class="w3-card-4" width="100%" />